michaelcukier/Poker-Hand-Tracker/readme.md

 * (later) gitignore the database

-* use holdem to create wrapper for blockers exploration.
-Example:

-I have 99 on 78A, how often do I win compared to having any other hand?

 * which hands I'm winning / losing the most with?

 * which position is the most profitable given hand?